Adderall Risks: Much More Than You Wanted To Know

 VI.
 Summary

-My impression is that the risks of Adderall use are the following:
+My impression is that the risks of proper, medically supervised Adderall use are the following:

 1. High risk of minor short-term side effects that might make you want to stop taking the medication with no long-term issues